Moving to Abu Dhabi from Spain

 - Any other goods prohibited by UAE authorities or laws

 In some case you can bring your car or motorcycle as well.
 These would be loaded together with your household goods into a sea container.
 In order to import a vehicle you would need the following documents:

 - Copy of residence permit or visa on passport

 - Bill of lading or seaway bill (Wisse Moving will provide this)

-- Title / Copy of vertificate of origin / registration card from the origin country.
-The documents must include a detailed description, including engine / VIN number, year of production, color etc.
+- Title / Copy of certificate of origin / registration card from the origin country.
+The documents must include a detailed description, including engine / VIN number, year of production, colour etc.

 - Copy of original invoice or purchasing invoice